chapmancbVCU/chappy-php-starter/docs/uploads.md

 public $user_id;
 ```

-Finally, create a function to perform the upload.
+Finally, implement the function to perform the upload.
 An example is shown below:

 ```php
 /**